MichaelPluemacher/Big-Mart-Sales/README.md

 Further, certain types of non-consumables, i.e. those in the categories *Health and Hygiene*, *Household* and *Others* are either *Low Fat* or *Regular* according to the data.
 Clearly, this makes no sense.
 Hence, we introduce an new fat level *None* for non-consumables.

 #### Item weights
+Checking for missing values, we see that 2439 entries are missing in the category *Item_Weight*.